imkailey/JRNL/thing.md

 	  - blood glucose level is raised
 - health impacts of carbs and recommended intakes for
   - simple sugars:
+    - ~15% of average daily energy intake from added, refined sugars…
+    - Especially sugar-sweetened beverages (SSB)
+      - Association between SSB intake and increase in body weight
+      - High-fructose corn syrup: glucose + fructose
+        - Used in SSB, candy, baked goods, and more!
+        - Compared to table sugar (sucrose): cheap, easy to use in manufacturing, soluble, blends with other flavors, etc.
+      - Increased risk of heart disease, diabetes, inflammation, hypertension
+    - there's a lot more, pg 42/59
   - low/no calorie sweeteners:
+    - pg 44/59
   - starches and fibers:
+    - pg 45/59

 #### questions
 - is insoluble fiber fermented by bacteria too?